Jeremy Galpin, Legacy Lead Costain Group and Chair of Directors

 Over the last 30 years Eryca has amassed an impressive network across the UK and the World in the health, beauty and property sectors.
 Utilising these same relationships she has engaged champions who boast impressive knowledge and have shared inspirational journeys on how they reached where they are today.
 Clarence House, Princes Trust, Houses of Parliament, London College of Fashion and NatWest are just a few of her stomping grounds.
 Eryca is an experienced world class speaker who is currently one of the leading speakers for SCHOOL SPEAKERS and a business mentor for the Princes Trust.

-Eryca’s career has allowed her to travel many countries in her role as a global beauty brand ambassador and a strategist representing the UK.
+Eryca’s career has allowed her to travel to many countries in her role as a global beauty brand ambassador and a strategist representing the UK.
 However, noticing a clear lack of confidence in the UK amongst diverse groups, in the black community in particular, she decided to make a difference.
 Eryca stresses that people of colour contribute both fiscally and visually to the UK.
 She feels it is important to create an infrastructure that helps them and others to gain an equal standing in the boardroom.

 Eryca’s aim and objective is to show and guide others within this institution on how to excel, and become whatever they want to become in life, by believing in themselves.